RishaSKarkera/Approved_Account_Transcation/README.md

 ![](Jvm/7.SelectingReceiverAddress.gif)

 ```
-8. Using create function.</br>
+8. Using create function.
 Creator of contract is choosing the amount of ether he wishes to send to the choosen reciever.
-Only creator of contract can be the sender to use this function and can specify his/her name while sending.</br>
+Only creator of contract can be the sender to use this function and can specify his/her name while sending.
 That is why it is approved transcation because everybody dont have access to this function.
 ```
 ![](Jvm/8.SelecValueNTransctToChoosenRecieverFromCreator.gif)